yushasama/koishiteru/public/comp/writeups_md/dynamic_programming_subset_sums.md

 # DP Forward-Building Trick (Subset / Knapsack Propagation)

-This is very useful when the DP state is **boolean** — meaning we only care whether a value is *possible* or not:
+This is very useful when the DP state is **boolean**, meaning we only care whether a value is *possible* or not:

 $$
 dp[j] = \text{true} \quad \text{if some value } j \text{ is possible.}